unipartdigital/workflows_engine/docs/source/primitives.rst

 A selectable list.

-.. note:: If two check boxes have the same value selecting on will select the other.
+.. note:: If two check boxes have the same value selecting either will cause both to be checked.

 .. jsonschema:: ../../src/core/schema/components/checkbox.json